mdjflores/deepict_examples/README.md

-# tomo_nogales-
+# deepict
 random scripts and examples of files

-trying to separate by softwaare- my scripts have my initials. will try to link other pages that I used if I did not write them
+my scripts have my initials. will try to link other pages that I used if I did not write them local only - not deploy